networknt/light-4j/docs/content/design/convtws.md

 more then web service and this is why that traditional commercial API gateway is not suitable in this architecture as it will become bottleneck and single point of failure.
-Most gateway products on the market today are Java EE based monolithic application and it is against distributed principal of microservices architecture.
+Most gateway products on the market today are Java EE based monolithic applications and they are against distributed principal of microservices architecture.

-Microservice architecture evolves from monolithic application architecture naturally as a monolith grows to certain stage that become not maintainable and not scalable.
+Microservice architecture evolves from monolithic application architecture naturally as a monolith grows to certain stage that becomes not maintainable and not scalable.
 Imaging that you have a big application and only one developer knows it inside out and every time one line of code is changed ten other places are broken.
-The make every release risky and there are several months testing cycles to ensure that nothing is broken.
+This makes every release risky and there are several months testing cycles to ensure that nothing is broken.
 In order to meet the demand from business growth, the application can only be scaled horizontally and it is all or nothing.
-You cannot scale an individual service which is facing volume spike during month end and year end.
+You cannot scale an individual service which is facing volume spike during month end or year end.

-From anohter perspective, it is natual for human beings to break up complex things into simpler and smaller pieces to tackle it.
+From anohter perspective, it is natual for human beings to break up complex things into simpler and smaller pieces to tackle them.
 This is not just limited to computer software but in every field.
 According to brain science, most people can only remember 7 to 9 things in short term and focus on them at a particular moment.
 Can you imagine a big application with thousands moving pieces?
 A good developer/prgrammer must have very good short term memory so that their brain can wire many things together.

-IIn the entire history of software programming, developers were break things up all the time.
+In the entire history of software programming, developers were break things up all the time.
 If you ever worked on assembly in early years, you know it is a big monolithic app with one entry point and so many goto statements. some smart developers tried to extract common and repeatable code into function